jefebromden/jefebromden.github.io/content/posts/hugo-setup.md

 # How to Create a Basic Site With Hugo
 ## Creating a New Site
-To simplify this tutorial, I'll use command to install on my current platform, *Fedora Linux*.
-You can check the Web for the corresponding command for your platform.
-Hugo is multi-platform, so the rest of commands should work.
+To simplify this guide, I will use the command to install on my current platform, *Fedora Linux*.
+You can check the Web for the corresponding command on your platform.
+Hugo is multi-platform, so the rest of the commands should work.
 ```bash
 # Install (Fedora)
 dnf install hugo